wognsths/universal-file-reader-mcp/README.md

 # universal-file-reader-mcp
-MCP server that converts data to machine-readable format
+An MCP server that converts data into a machine‑readable format.